joelcoxokc/gulp-storage/README.md

 Type: `String`
 Required: `true`

-storage.set will set a new property in your json local storage file.
+storage.set will set a new property in your local storage file.

 ### storage.get( key );